didlich/docker-openvpn-client/README.md

     docker run -ti --rm --privileged -p 4022:22 --volume $(pwd)/vpn:/vpn/ --name openvpn_client openvpn-client --config client.ovpn --script-security 2

+## DNS

+you can also use DNS for the remote network, just add the DNS server information when starting the container:

+    --dns 10.11.12.10 --dns-search company.net

+after that login into container and ping the host name to test if it works

 ## Tunnel
 now you can create an SSH tunnel to a remote host, or create SOCKS tunnel, to the destination network